Geology of Venus: Global resurfacing event

 Age estimates based on crater counts indicate a young surface, in contrast to the much older surfaces of Mars, Mercury, and the Moon.
 For this to be the case on a planet without crustal recycling by plate tectonics requires explanation.
 One hypothesis is that Venus underwent some sort of global resurfacing about 300–500 million years ago that erased the evidence of older craters.

 One possible explanation for this event is that it is part of a cyclic process on Venus.
 On Earth, plate tectonics allows heat to escape from the mantle by advection, the transport of mantle material to the surface and the return of old crust to the mantle.
 But Venus has no evidence of plate tectonics, so this theory states that the interior of the planet heats up (due to the decay of radioactive elements) until material in the mantle is hot enough to force its way to the surface.
 The subsequent resurfacing event covers most or all of the planet with lava, until the mantle is cool enough for the process to start over.

+There are several different hypotheses about a Venusian global resurfacing event.
+The catastrophic resurfacing hypothesis proposes that Venus underwent a planet-wide geologic event that replaced most of its surface over a short period of time.
+This hypothesis is motivated by the relatively uniform crater distribution and lack of regions with significantly older terrains, suggesting that Venus's surface was globally renewed in a synchronous episode.
+In this scenario, internal heat would accumulate beneath a stagnant lithosphere over hundreds of millions of years due to the absence of plate tectonics.
+Once a critical thermal threshold was reached, a large volume of magma would be released, causing extensive volcanic resurfacing and tectonic deformation.